perilsensitive/cxnes/README.md

     joystick mappings
   + User-defined 'modifiers' useful for button combos on gamepads with few buttons (such as standard NES controllers)
+* Joysticks are automatically configured when plugged in or unplugged;
+  no need to restart the emulator.
 * SDL GameController API
-  + Allows supported joysticks (including XInput devices) to have a common set of sane default mappings.
+  + Allows supported joysticks (including XInput devices) to have a common set of mappings; remapping is not required when switching between multiple supported devices.
   + Additional gamepads may be added by editing a plain-text mapping database
   + SDL Joystick API also supported for devices not recognized by